otaviojava/money-api-book/en/chapter1.md

 }
 ```

-To resolve this, you can use an existing class within the JDK the *java.util.Currency* class, she managed to solve two problems:
+There is something similar available in the JDK called *java.util.Currency*
+that works with **ISO-4217** and solves these two problems:

 * Just enter values **Currency** kind in the setter.
 * This class has been working with the ISO 4217.